 (4) In subsection (3) —

-“student of arms” means a person who can be shown to have a prolonged and genuine interest in the study, preservation, or collection of firearms.
+student of arms means a person who can be shown to have a prolonged and genuine interest in the study, preservation, or collection of firearms.

 (5) In considering whether a firearm has significant commemorative value, the Commissioner has to take into account any special significance that the firearm, or any firearm or firearms of the same kind as that firearm or of a related kind, has to a particular event in history.